LLNL/axom/src/axom/primal/docs/sphinx/index.rst

 - Two spatial query acceleration data structures used to accelerate operations such as collision detection and containment.

-Here is a collection of introductory examples showing Primal primitives and operators.
+This tutorial contains a collection of brief examples demonstrating Primal primitives and operators.
 The examples instantiate geometric primitives as needed, demonstrate geometric operators, and build the UniformGrid and BVHTree spatial data structures.
-These examples show representative overloads of each of the Primal operators (see the
-`API documentation <../../../doxygen/axom_doxygen/html/primaltop.html>`_
-for more details).
+These examples show representative overloads of each of the Primal operators (see the `API documentation <../../../doxygen/axom_doxygen/html/primaltop.html>`_ for more details).